Red August: Massacre in Beijing

 On August 18, 1966, Mao Zedong met with Song Binbin, a leader of the Red Guards, atop Tiananmen of Beijing.
 Mao asked Song Binbin whether the "Bin" in her given name was the same Chinese character as that in Chinese idiom "Wen Zhi Bin Bin (文质彬彬)" meaning a person of culture; upon receiving confirmation, Mao commented that, "You'd better fight" (Yao Wu Ma 要武嘛), referring to the martial aspect as opposed to the cultural one.
 After this meeting, the morale of the Red Guards was significantly boosted, triggering their massive slaughter in Beijing.
-In particular, on August 25, 1966, thousands of Red Guards started a week-long massacre in Langan Market (榄杆市) of the Chongwen District.
 At the same time, Red Guards launched a nationwide campaign to destroy the "Four Olds".
 In Beijing alone, a total of 4,922 historic sites were ruined, and the Red Guards burned 2.3 million books as well as 3.3 million paintings, art objects, and pieces of furniture.